clawrlang/clawr-doc/cir-reference/README.md

 A range of integer values.
 A constant integer (e.g. a `const` variable or a literal) will have `min` = `max`, equal to the constant itself.
 Other value-sets may skip either the `min`, `max` or both properties.

-If either or both limits is excluded, the value could be any integer ($\mathbb{Z}$), and the backend `MUST` use arbitrary precision to store the value.
+If either or both limits is excluded, the value is any integer ($\mathbb{Z}$), and the backend `MUST` use arbitrary precision to store the value.
 If both limits are set, the backend `MAY` use an optimised storage type for the value.

 ### `real`